 The fourth way

 The damage done to our planet is escalating.
 There is a lot of excess.
 Nowadays there are more obese people than hungry ones.
-So poverty can be ended.
+There is no need for poverty.
 The end of our way of living is here.
 Communism and state planning have failed.
-Capitalism and free markets have failed too, perhaps even more miserably, but most people have yet to find out.
+Capitalism and free markets have failed too, but most people have yet to find out.
 Many countries have combined state planning with market economies and called it a third way.
-That didn’t help.
-But what can you expect from a compromise between two failures?
+That didn’t change much either.
+Many people nowadays are cynical.

-There is an alternative, a fourth way.
+There is a fourth way.
 It can be called the Natural World Order.
 It is setting limits on a planetary level and letting people deal with them via communities, governments and markets.
-It is not clear from the outset what will happen if we do this.
-This can’t be planned from the top.
+It is not clear from the outset what will happen because this can’t be planned from the top.
 Developments can take different turns.
 For instance, if energy is to become expensive, international trade would diminish and local products would be favoured.
-If most people know what needs to be done then they are willing to contribute but it does require using force against people who do not comply.
+If most people know what needs to be done and are willing to help then it may work but it may still require using force against people who do not wish to comply.

-This is not the time to put more lipstick on the dying pig that the failing current order is.
-This is not the time to make it appear as if the current order can provide for us in the future.
+This is not the time to act as if the current order can be sustained.
 The limits of our planet should be respected.
-Administrating these limits would require a relatively small global government, but only if people, communities, businesses and governments all over the world, help to make the Natural World Order become reality.
-The Natural World Order needs massive support.
-It can only work when the vast majority of people believe in it and want to make it work whatever it takes.
-And that begins with everyone who has enough admitting that enough is enough.
+Administrating these limits would require a global government and the same laws everywhere around the planet.
+It can only work if people, communities and businesses help to make it become reality.
+It can work when we want to make it work whatever it takes.
+It all begins with admitting that enough is enough.

-We want more stuff because the advertisement industry tells us that we need this or that product or that this or that product will make us happier while in reality we don’t need it and it also doesn’t make us happier.
+We want more stuff because the advertisement industry tells us that we need this or that product or that this or that product will make us happier while in reality we don’t need it and it doesn’t make us happier.
+And it can promote envy of those who do not have that stuff and want it too, even though they do no need it either.
 Our current economic system needs growth.
-We must buy more stuff to keep the economy from collapsing.
-That is why real change is scary and can easily freak you out.
-The reason for this predicament is interest on money and debts.
-We need growth to pay for the interest otherwise the interest on debts can’t be paid and the financial system breaks down.
-The first priority is therefore ending interest payments on money and debts.
-Luckily financial markets allow it for the first time in human history.
+We must buy to keep the economy from collapsing.

-Negative interest rates may signal the end of scarcity and the beginning of abundance.
-Eve and Adam did not know of scarcity in the Garden of Eden.
+That is why fundamental change freaks us out.
+Eve and Adam didn’t know of scarcity in the Garden of Eden.
 They had everything they needed.
-Many of us can do with less and still have a good life.
 There is enough for everyone’s needs but not for everyone’s greed.
 And so we may enter the Final Gardens of Paradise that await for us at the End of History.
-This may be God’s plan for the future.
-Time will tell.
-I hope you agree we should try to make it happen.
-So let me be your guide.
+Making that happen is not going to be easy but I hope you agree that we should try.

 Featured image: the only known photograph of Chief Seattle taken in 1864